 It will give you the opportunity to see if you will feel comfortable with me, as your counsellor, the counselling process and the setting.

-The initial consultation is even more important when the counselling process will continue over the phone or online via Skype, FaceTime (only on iPad, iPhone, iPod and Mac), Hangouts, WhatsApp and Messenger.
+The initial consultation is even more important when the counselling process will continue over the phone or online via Zoom, Skype, FaceTime (only on iPad, iPhone, iPod and Mac), Hangouts, WhatsApp or Messenger.

 Discounts for multi-sessions booking and low income available.